 The co-primary endpoints of the Phase 2b clinical trial were progression-free survival and overall survival rates, as measured by the hazard ratio, or HR, for the patients that were enrolled with no or low ASNS expression levels.
 The HR represents the chance of events occurring in the treatment arm relative to the chance of events occurring in the control arm.
 An HR of one means that there is no difference in survival between the two groups, while an HR of greater than one or less than one means that survival was better in one of the groups.
-The outcome of the trial would be considered positive if the HR was below 0.85 for the low or no ASNS expression group.
+The outcome of the trial would be considered positive if the HR was below 0.85 for the low or no ASNS expression group, irrespective of statistical significance.
 The secondary endpoints of the clinical trial included overall progression-free survival and overall survival rates, as measured by HR, in the entire patient population and for the patients enrolled with normal or high ASNS expression levels, as well as objective response rates and safety outcomes.

-Top-Line Efficacy Results
+Efficacy Results

-The primary objectives of the trial were met, with an overall survival HR of 0.62 and a progression-free survival HR of 0.73 in the patient population with no or low ASNS expression levels.
+The primary objectives of the trial were met, with an overall survival HR of 0.65 and a progression-free survival HR of 0.72 in the patient population with no or low ASNS expression levels.
 This sub-group of the patient population constituted approximately 70% of the trial population.

-There was also an overall survival benefit in the entire patient population, with a statistically significant overall survival HR of 0.57, meaning that a reduction in risk of death of 43% was observed.
-The median overall survival for the 46 patients in the control arm was 19.0 weeks, while the median overall survival for the 94 patients in the eryaspase arm was prolonged by 7.1 weeks to 26.1 weeks.
+There was also an overall survival benefit in the entire patient population, with a statistically significant overall survival HR of 0.60 (nominal p-value = 0.009), meaning that a reduction in risk of death rate of 40% was observed.